Yesan FC

 Yesan Football Club (예산FC; Hanja: 禮山FC) is a South Korean soccer club based in Yesan county.

 Yesan FC played in the Korea National League.
 The team was founded as Seosan Citizen in Seosan in 2002, and competed as Seosan Omega in the 2007 league season prior to the relocation to Yesan ahead of the 2008 season.

-In 2011, the team decided to withdraw from the league due to the budgetary problems.
+In 2011, the team decided to withdraw from the league due to budgetary problems.